Review 109: Ghostbusters II

 But when Peter Venkman (Bill Murray) leans that spirits have taken an interest in Dana Barrett's (Sigourney Weaver) newborn son Oscar, the Ghostbusters reunite to launch a rogue ghost-chasing mission.
 The quest goes quickly awry, landing them in court.
 But when the ghosts turn on the judge, he issues an order allowing the Ghostbusters to get back to work.

 The plot is essentially a carbon copy of the first film.
-What Ghostbusters II ultimately boils down to is a rather lacklustre follow up that winds up being a pail immitation of its predercessor.
+What Ghostbusters II ultimately boils down to is a rather lacklustre follow up that winds up being a pail imitation of its predercessor.

-Ghostbusters II appears to have been put into production due to studio mandate.
+This is a sequel which appears to have been put into production due to studio mandate.
 I read that after the success of the first film and the animated series The Real Ghostbusters that Columbia Pictures pressured the producers to make this film.
 Ivan Reitman, Dan Ackroyd & Harold Ramis did not want to make it as the first film was meant to be conclusive but they ultimately agreed due to studio pressure and it shows.

 Apart from being a retread of the first film, the story itself is told with a surprising lack of energy and suffers from feeling tired, laboured and boring at times.